evanhessler/CrookBook/project_documents/software_design_description_document.md

 Methods: searchCases(request) where request is the Django.forms.form data from the advanced search view.

+#### 6.3.1.11 Homepage Controller CSU
+The homepage controller CSU renders the homepage view and also redirects the viewAllCases(), basicSearch(term), and generateReport() functions to the appropriate backend endpoint.

+#### 6.3.1.12 Create Case Controller CSU
+The create case controller CSU renders the create case view and also redirects the addEntry(request) to the database.

+#### 6.3.1.13 Edit Case Controller CSU
+The create case controller CSU renders the create case view and also redirects the editEntry(request, master_dr) to the database.

+#### 6.3.1.14 Search Cases Controller CSU
+The search cases controller CSU renders the search cases view and also redirects the seachCases(request) to the database.

 ### 6.3.2  Detailed Interface Descriptions

 #### 6.3.2.1 District Model CSU